Real Medicaid Facts

 - The benefits of children growing up into healthier and more economically secure adults may extend to the next generation.
 Mothers enrolled in Medicaid during early childhood themselves were found to give birth to healthier children.

-Medicaid expansion has improved outcomes.
+Medicaid expansion has improved health outcomes and strengthened Colorado’s provider network.

 - Medicaid expansion is associated with improvements in overall self-reported health among adults with low incomes.
 Among people with chronic disease, it is associated with improved access to care, better health outcomes and disease management, and decreased mortality